|Free Radicals - where and how formed

 Click below for other Metal Test kits

-MDA - a measure of free radical activity
+Aldehydes - a measure of total free radical activity

-MDA (Malondialdehyde) is a highly reactive three carbon dialdehyde produced as a byproduct
+An example is Formaldehyde (fig. 2).
+Another aldehyde is (MDA), a highly reactive three carbon dialdehyde produced as a byproduct of

-of polyunsaturated fatty acid peroxidation and arachidonic acid metabolism.
-MDA readily combines with several functional groups on
+polyunsaturated fatty acid peroxidation and arachidonic acid metabolism.
+MDA readily combines with several functional groups on molecules

 Lipid peroxidation is a well-established mechanism of cellular injury in both plants